Pre-divorce financial planning for the secondary or non wage earner

 - DO NOT move out of the marital residence.

 Each particular situation is unique.
-If you are unsure what action or inaction is appropriate or prudent in your situation, you may want to consult with an attorney.
+If you are unsure what action or inaction is appropriate or prudent in your situation, you may want to consult with a Divorce attorney in Michigan.